danielholmes/coc-base-analyser/README.md

 ## General TODO
+ - work on the sweeper.
+Needs to impact air sniped ground defenses rule.
+Should store angle
+ - change to exact same coordinate system as clash with 3 tiles off edge of map

+ - TH10s without infernos should go under TH 9.5 rules?
- - Some TH9 rules - to get Xtian onboard
+ - Some TH9 rules
   - Queen Charge into wall breakable compartment shouldnt get to 2 air defs
   - It should require either a jump spell or 2 wall breaker groups in order to access the queen.

- - bug in WT hound range rule - 1 WT in range of 2 air ds counts double
-   - Pretty sure hounds target 1 tile in of air def

  - on equidistant hog lure, mark it as such or ignore it all together (maybe a pink line showing equidistant, non luring alternative path

- - high HP rule needs to be more lenient

- - work on the sweeper.
-Needs to impact air sniped ground defenses rule
  - separate hole in the base rule - just to highlight really bad issues (due to ignoring some others)

- - expand possible trap locations for channel bases. e.g. see spandan and vicious 2.0
+ - expand possible trap locations for channel bases. e.g. see spandan and vicious 2.0 an sparta home base

  - Begin on DGB:
   - class PossibleDoubleGiantBomb(anchors: (Either[Defense, PossibleTrapLocation], Either[Defense, PossibleTrapLocation]), gbs: (PossibleTrapLocation, PossibleTrapLocation))